WenqinSHAO/rtt_changedetect_rnn_lstm/README.md

 ```c
 loss: 0.3210 - aux_out_loss: 0.0168 - main_out_loss: 0.3193 - val_loss: 0.3420 - val_aux_out_loss: 0.0275 - val_main_out_loss: 0.339
 ```
-binary cross entropy was used for both output.
+binary cross entropy was used as loss function for both output.

 __aux_out__ is somewhat OK with slight overfitting.
 __main_out__ is still far from ideal and dominates the total cost.
 The entire learing curve can be found at [cpt_model_1_learning_curve.pdf](cpt_model_1_learning_curve.pdf).

 ## Validation
 The model is first validated against the validation dataset containing as well 5000 sequences of 100 in length.
-These sequences are generated independant of traning dataset.
+These sequences are generated independant of traning dataset following the same parameters.

 Following performance is achieved: